How to rent a house in France long term

 - Last updated on .

-If you are looking to come to France during 2023, either to study, or to work or for a long vacation; finding a suitable house to rent is obviously going to be high on your list of priorities.
-Unfortunately, the French system is not always geared up to helping Foreign nationals rent a house on a monthly basis, especially if they have no previous financial history in France or you are not able to put down a sizeable deposit.
+If you are looking to come to France during 2024, either to study, or to work or for a long vacation; finding a suitable house to rent is obviously going to be high on your list of priorities.
+Unfortunately, it is not always easy to secure a house rental in France if you are a foreigner.
+The French system is not geared up to helping Foreign nationals rent a house on a monthly basis, especially if they have no previous financial history in France or you are not able to put down a sizeable deposit.

 Whe we first came to France in 2006, it was virtually impossible to find long term rental properties that would rent to non-French citizens.
 Either the Rental agencies were demanding eye-watering security deposits or we were asked to pay the whole 12 month rental fee upfront.
 There are however some alternative ways around this if you know the system.
 Here we explain some of the options available to you to rent a house in France long term.